meteorlxy/vuepress-theme-meteorlxy/docs/_posts/2019-02-27-theme-guide-en.md

   vuepress@1.0.0-alpha.41 \
   vuepress-theme-meteorlxy@1.0.0-alpha.22
 ```

-Yes you have to lock all the related packages manaully, as vuepress does not lock them for you (it's bad)

 :::

 Create `src/_posts` directory and the config file of Vuepress.
 The structure of your project looks like: